 Council has been externally assessed as being at 'performing' level on the WorkSafe NZ SafePlus health, safety and wellbeing cultural maturity scale.
 This has been confirmed by recent anonymous internal SafePlus self-assessment surveys.
-As a performing organisation, HDC can be confident that it

-Internal SafePlus self-assessment surveys.
-As a performing organisation, HDC can be confident that is has good structures in place to manage health, safety and wellbeing (HS&W) and our people are engaged with those structures.
+As a performing organisation, HDC can be confident that it has good structures in place to manage health, safety and wellbeing (HS&W) and our people are engaged with those structures.
 This gives a level of confidence that as an organisation we are meeting the requirements of the Health and Safety at Work Act 2015 (HSWA).

-There are four key characteristics of a 'leading organisation' that is relevant to $\ensuremath{\mathsf{HDC}}\xspace$:
+There are four key characteristics of a 'leading organisation' that is relevant to HDC: